astik-t/traffic-accident-severity-prediction/README.md

 ### Usage

-1. Ensure `cleaned.csv` is in the project directory
+1. Ensure `dataset.csv` is in the project directory
 2. Open `main.ipynb` in Jupyter Notebook or JupyterLab
 3. Run all cells sequentially to execute the complete pipeline
 4. View model performance comparisons in the output